konstruktoid/ansible-role-hardening/README.md

 `sshd_print_pam_motd` specifies whether printing of the MOTD via pam (Debian and Ubuntu).
 Default: `false`.

 `sshd_sftp_enabled` specifies whether enabled sftp configuration.
 Default: `true`.
 `sshd_sftp_subsystem` Set external subsystem for file  transfer  daemon.
-Default: `internal-sftp -f LOCAL6 -l INFO -u 0027`.
+Default: `internal-sftp -f LOCAL6 -l INFO`.
 `sshd_sftp_only_group` specifies the name of the group that will have access restricted to the sftp service only.
 Default: `""`.
 `sshd_sftp_only_chroot` specifies group access will be via chroot isolation.
 Default: `true`.
 `sshd_sftp_only_chroot_dir` specifies the chroot directory.
 Accepts the tokens `%%` (a literal `%`), `%h` (home directory of the user), and `%u` (username).
 Default: `"%h"`.